frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 The Sacred Congregation for the Doctrine of the Faith wrote some time ago: "For the person who makes a serious effort, there will often be moments in which they seem to be wandering in the desert.
 In spite of all their efforts, they feel nothing of God.
 These trials are not spared anyone who takes their prayer life seriously.

 "In these moments, that prayer which that person will resolutely strive to keep to could have the impression of a certain 'artificiality', although really it is something totally different.
-In fact, at that moment, it\'s an expression of that person\'s fidelity to God, in whose presence he wishes to remain, even when he receives no subjective consolation in return."
+In fact, at that moment, it\'s an expression of that person\'s fidelity to God, in whose presence he wishes to remain, even when he receives no subjective consolation in return" (Sacred Congregation for the Doctrine of the Faith, *Letter on some aspects of Christian meditation*, October 15, 1989).

 We might at times think that our prayer is not bearing fruit, while the reality may be that God is immensely happy with our progress.
 Our Lord will always give us His peace and His strength so that we may accomplish His work.